iamsakshithorat/Jenkins-Test/README.md

 # Jenkins-Test MCQ
 1  What is Jenkins mainly used for?

    Ans :Continuous Integration and Continuous Deliver

-2. Which type of job allows you to define build steps using code in Jenkins?
+2.Which type of job allows you to define build steps using code in Jenkins?

    Ans: Freestyle Project

 3.Which file is used to define a pipeline in Jenkins?

    Ans :Jenkinsfile

-4. What is the purpose of a Jenkins Agent (Node)?
+4.What is the purpose of a Jenkins Agent (Node)?

    Ans :To execute jobs assigned by the Jenkins controller

-5. Which plugin is required to connect Jenkins with GitHub?
+5.Which plugin is required to connect Jenkins with GitHub?

    Ans: Git Plugin

-6. What is the purpose of a Webhook in Jenkins CI/CD?
+6.What is the purpose of a Webhook in Jenkins CI/CD?

    Ans: To trigger build automatically on code push

-7. Which command is used inside Jenkins Pipeline to execute shell commands
+7.Which command is used inside Jenkins Pipeline to execute shell commands

    Ans: sh

-8. What is the purpose of post block in Jenkins Pipeline?
+8.What is the purpose of post block in Jenkins Pipeline?

   Ans: Execute steps after pipeline stages

-9. What is the use of sshagent in Jenkins Pipeline?
+9.What is the use of sshagent in Jenkins Pipeline?

   Ans: Use stored SSH credentials during execution

-10:What happens if a stage fails in Jenkins Pipeline (by default)?
+10.What happens if a stage fails in Jenkins Pipeline (by default)?

   Ans:The pipeline stops execution